Shader

 # Set the "resolution" uniformshader.set("resolution", [800.0, 600.0])res = shader.get("resolution")

-If the initial source validation passes, the shader is guaranteed to work on the GPU.
-All uniforms are initialized to their default zero values.
+If validation fails, the error message points at the line in the resulting WGSL.
+If validation passes, the shader is guaranteed to work on the GPU.
+All uniforms are initialized to zero.

 Example